roots/docs/trellis/vault.md

 **Caution:** If you have unencrypted `vault.yml` files in your project's git history (e.g., passwords in plain text), you will most likely want to change the variable values in your `vault.yml` files before encrypting them and committing them to your repo.

 Encrypt your `vault.yml` files with the command `ansible-vault encrypt <file>`.
-The example below uses the command to encrypt the full list of `vault.yml` files (fileglobs are not supported, issue 6241 at ansible/ansible):
+The example below uses the command to encrypt the full list of `vault.yml` files (fileglobs are not supported, see [https://github.com/ansible/ansible/issues/6241](https://github.com/ansible/ansible/issues/6241)):

 ```
 ansible-vault encrypt group_vars/all/vault.yml group_vars/development/vault.yml group_vars/staging/vault.yml group_vars/production/vault.yml